Trump asks NASA to explore putting crew on rocket's debut flight

+SEOUL, Feb 28 The South Korean won finished at a near 19-week high on Tuesday, as exporters sold dollars at the month-end while the greenback's gains were capped in global markets.

 CAPE CANAVERAL, Fla.
-The Trump administration has directed NASA to study whether it is feasible to fly astronauts on the debut flight of the agency’s heavy-lift rocket, a mission currently planned to be unmanned and targeted to launch in late 2018, officials said on Friday.
+Feb 24 The Trump administration has directed NASA to study whether it is feasible to fly astronauts on the debut flight of the agency’s heavy-lift rocket, a mission currently unmanned and targeted to launch in late 2018, officials said on Friday.

-The study marks President Donald Trump's first step in shaping a vision for the National Aeronautics and Space Administration.
+The study marks the Republican president’s first step in shaping a vision for the National Aeronautics and Space Administration.

 NASA officials said they do not feel compelled to fly the test mission with crew aboard, Bill Gerstenmaier, NASA’s head of human space flight, told reporters on a conference call.